 NEA Grant Search - A searchable database of all awarded NEA grants.

 Sample NEA Application Narratives:

-The ORC Research Development Team maintains a library of internal/external submitted proposals and can assist with securing a sample and submitting FOIA requests.
-Contact Madhavi (Maddy) Chokshi for more information.
+The OR Research Development Team maintains a library of internal/external submitted proposals and can assist with securing a sample and submitting FOIA requests.
+Contact Research Development for more information.

 To support the creation of art that meets the highest standards of excellence, public engagement with diverse and excellent art, lifelong learning in the arts, and the strengthening of communities through the arts.
 Matching grants generally range from $10,000 to $100,000.
 A minimum cost share/match equal to the grant amount is required.

-Awards to support research that investigates the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.
-Research: Art Works offers support for projects in two areas:
+Research: Grants in the ArtsResearch Grants in the Arts support research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.

 How to Apply: